-- World press encyclopedia PN 4735 .W61 – for older, 1982 edition, which is on 4 South in the Graduate Library.
+- World press encyclopedia PN 4735 .W61 – for older, 1982 edition, which is on the 4th floor of the South stacks in the Graduate Library.
 Good source for information on the political slant of international newspapers.
 The entry for each country will generally give a history of publishing and freedom of the press in the country.
 The entry includes the names of the major newspapers and general interest periodicals in the country with circulation figures and information about the political slant of the publications.
 There is also information about news agencies and broadcast media.

 - The media in America (Ref P 92 .U5 H65 1995) Graduate Library Reference Room on the second floor A dictionary of people, publications and concepts important in a historical study of the media in America .
 Includes the most major newspapers and popular periodicals in the United States .
 Best for information on the historical political slant of a publication but sometimes includes information on the more current political slant.